Fede Vico

-Federico 'Fede' Vico Villegas (born 4 July 1994) is a Spanish professional footballer who plays as a left winger for UD Ibiza.
+Federico 'Fede' Vico Villegas (born 4 July 1994) is a Spanish professional footballer who plays as a left winger for Primera Federación club Hércules.

 Club career

 Vico was born in Córdoba, Andalusia.
 Midway through the 2010–11 season, the 16-year-old started training with hometown Córdoba CF's first team, but he made his senior debut with the reserves.
-On 23 January 2011 he made his first appearance with the main squad, coming on as a substitute for Juanmi Callejón in a 1–1 home draw against Girona FC, for his only match of the Segunda División campaign.
+He made his first appearance with the main squad on 23 January 2011, coming on as a substitute for Juanmi Callejón in a 1–1 home draw against Girona FC, for his only match of the Segunda División campaign.

 On 3 March 2012, Vico scored in a 2–1 league win at neighbours Xerez CD, and became the youngest Córdoba player to score a goal for the club.
 Late in the following month, this time as a starter, he netted his second, at home against CD Guadalajara (3–2 victory).

 On 13 June 2013, R.S.C.
 Anderlecht agreed a €1.6 million transfer fee with Córdoba, the highest ever received by the Spaniards, and Vico signed a five-contract with the Belgian side.
 On 31 January of the following year, he was loaned to fellow Pro League team K.V.
 Oostende, and scored on his debut in the competition on 15 February to help his team to a 1–1 draw at KV Mechelen.

-On 1 September 2014, Vico returned to his former club Córdoba but in a season-long loan deal.
+On 1 September 2014, Vico returned to his former club Córdoba in a season-long loan deal.
 He made his debut in the competition on the 21st, playing the last 15 minutes of the 1–3 home loss to Sevilla FC; additionally, he was converted into a left-back by manager Miroslav Đukić.